 Cobos Malbec, Mendoza, Argentina

-Cobos Malbec comes from Mendoza’s Luján de Cuyo and Uco Valley, regions that sit between 3,000 and 4,500 feet above sea level.
-The vineyards benefit from rocky, alluvial soils with a mix of sand and clay over stones, providing excellent drainage.
+Cobos Malbec comes from Mendoza’s Luján de Cuyo and Uco Valley, regions sitting between 3,000 and 4,500 feet above sea level.
+The vineyards benefit from rocky, alluvial soils with a mix of sand and clay over stones, which provides excellent drainage.

-The strong Andean sunlight coupled with cool mountain nights allows grapes to ripen fully while retaining bright acidity.
-This balance between ripeness and freshness is a key reason why Cobos consistently produces some of Argentina’s most concentrated yet balanced Malbecs.
+Strong Andean sunlight paired with cool mountain nights allows the grapes to ripen fully while retaining bright acidity.
+That balance between ripeness and freshness is precisely why Cobos consistently produces some of Argentina’s most concentrated yet elegant Malbecs.

 Wine Characteristics